-1. The Silicon Valley Independent Living Center will provide housing counseling
+1. The Silicon Valley Independent Living Center will provide housing counseling to the Urban County disabled.

 2. Economic and Social Opportunities (ESO) will continue to provide handicapped access to Urban County residents under the Minor Home Repair Program.

 3. Projects funded under the Emergency Shelter Grant Program (ESG) will provide homeless persons with essential services and homeless prevention programs.
 ESG funds will also be used to cover maintenance, operations, and utility costs for homeless shelters.